fahmiaziz98/idx-analyst/README.md

 consistent with Indonesian banking sector norms."
 ```

-## 📊 Evaluation Performance
+## Evaluation Performance

 ### Evaluation Methodology

-To rigorously test the system's effectiveness, we created a **manually curated evaluation dataset**:
+To rigorously test the system's effectiveness, we created a **manually curated evaluation dataset**

 #### Dataset Structure